-The cost of drones can rise into the £thousands.
+The cost of complex drones can reach the thousands.
 Check the individual limit on possessions for your household insurance policy.
-Depending on the cost of replacement you may need to add your drone as a specified item.
-Or you may decide it is easier to take out specific drone insurance.
+Depending on the cost of replacement, you may need to add your drone as a specified item on your home insurance policy.
+And remember, that may only cover you for damage or theft from the home.
+If your drone is stolen when you’re not at your property, it’s unlikely it will be covered.
+You may decide it is easier to take out specific UK drone insurance.

 Do I need any other insurance cover for my drone?

-Public liability insurance is a big consideration for drone owners.
-Drones are capable of doing substantial damage to property or to people if they crash.
-Accidents can and do happen even if you are flying safely and you could find yourself facing a legal claim against you.
-Public liability insurance will pay out for the cost of legal fees to defend your case as well as any compensation you are ordered to pay to an injured party.
+Public liability insurance is a significant consideration for all drone owners.
+Drones are capable of doing substantial damage to property and people if they crash.
+Accidents can and do happen.
+Even if you are flying safely, you could find yourself facing an expensive legal claim.
+Drone public liability insurance will payout for the cost of legal fees to defend your case as well as any compensation you are ordered to pay to an injured party.

 What about privacy laws?

 Personal injury and damage to property are not the only legal claims you could face.
-If you fly a drone fitted with a camera, you could also face action against you for breaching data protection and privacy laws.
-Again, insurance can help you to pay your legal fees in these cases.
+If you fly a drone fitted with a camera, you could also face action for breaching data protection and privacy laws.
+Again, UK drone insurance can help you to pay your legal fees in these cases.

-Park Insurance offer commercial drone insurance to businesses of all sizes.
+Park Insurance offers commercial drone insurance to UK businesses of all sizes.
+And we can provide you with a great value quote for hobby drone insurance too.
 Because we’re independent brokers, we’re free to scour the market for the most competitive price.
-We’ll source cover that is tailored to your specific needs so you get the level of protection you need without paying over the odds.
+We’ll source cover that’s tailored to your specific needs.
+That means you get the level of protection you need, without paying over the odds.

 Call our friendly team on 0117 955 6835 or get a quote today.